techbrett/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 - **LimitResultRowsCount**: the max count of rows returned by VAAC

+>[!NOTE]
+> When submitting a query that searches by `Date` and the search criteria includes both date and time (ISO 8601 format), the time portion will be ignored.

 ## Accessing VAAC outside of Power BI

 Any application that can access RESTful web services can use the VAAC API to retrieve historical data.
 In the following example, [Postman](https://www.postman.com/) is used.